Bill Van Burkleo

-Early years
+Early life

 Van Burkleo attended Will Rogers High School, where he practiced football, basketball and track.
-He was named the Tulsa World Oklahoma High School Football Player of the Year as a junior in 1959.
+He was named the Tulsa World Oklahoma High School Football Player of the Year as a senior in 1959.

 He accepted a football scholarship from the University of Oklahoma, but transferred after his sophomore season to the University of Tulsa.
 As a junior, he was a quarterback-halfback, posting 511 passing yards, 3 touchdowns, 9 interceptions, 123 rushing yards, one rushing touchdown, 135 receiving yards and 2 touchdowns.

 As a senior, he was moved to wide receiver, registering 7 receptions for 122 yards and 2 touchdowns.
 He also was a part of the 1964 Bluebonnet Bowl Championship team.

 In 1975, he was named by the Jim Thorpe Award Committee to the All-Time Greats of Oklahoma for the Decade of the 1950s.
 In 2018, he was inducted into the Tulsa Public Schools Athletic Hall of Fame.